dinumathai/dapr-pubsub/README.md

 # DAPR PubSub - Go lang Example
 An example of DAPR PubSub using Go lang.
+This is an implementation of producer consumer problem with retry.

 ## Prerequisites
-1. Docker/nerdctl
+1. Docker
 1. Golang 1.19 or later
 1. Dapr CLI 1.9 or later
-1. Initialized Dapr environment
 1. Linux, Mac, or Windows (with WSL)

 ## Run pubsub program locally